 It is always recommended to call a professional for air conditioning repair if your system is not working.

 Another culprit for your window A/C unit not to blow cold air could be a faulty fan or fan motor.
 When functioning currently, the fan will attract air over the evaporator coils and distribute this cold air to your room.
 If something is wrong with your fan or motor, these components are found inside of the unit, so you will have to remove the cabinet if you do choose to inspect them.
 You can test to see if the fan will turn without any friction – you can also inspect for any potential damage to it.
 As previously mentioned, it is highly suggested to call in an HVAC technician to conduct the proper air conditioning repair that you need.

 If the air filter and your fan/fan motor are not the culprits, another reason could be the temperature control or thermostat.
 These are the controls that regulate and monitor the room/house temperature and turn on/off the compressor – basically, this is what tells your A/C to start blowing cold air.
 For most models, you can find the sensing bulb that goes to the front of the evaporator coils.
 When there is an issue with this and the temperature control, there may be no signal/power being sent, so cooling will not occur.

 Get Air Conditioning Repair & Service in Vancouver

-Contact our NW HVAC Heating and Cooling team today for repairs and A/C maintenance and products.
+Contact our Northwest HVAC Heating & Cooling team today for repairs and A/C maintenance and products.